Black Thought Mentors a Young Drizzler in Mike's Hot Honey Film

 It's a new recognition program for people who already push the ritual into their own circles, pushing Mike's brand identity built on grassroots repetition.

-Agency Noble People is running the surrounding media push, which includes creator content, commerce media tie-ins, social activations, and a citywide pizza box takeover in Chicago.
+Agency Noble People is running the surrounding media push, which includes creator content, commerce media tie-ins, and a citywide pizza box takeover in Chicago.

-Mike's Hot Honey's growth has always pushed the idea that consumers are the real inventors of the drizzle.
+Mike's Hot Honey's always pushed the idea that consumers are the real inventors of the drizzle.

-This campaign formalizes that origin story into IP the brand owns.
+And this campaign formalizes this origin story into an IP the brand owns.

 • Bake user behavior into brand lore.
 Drizzling has been a Mike's Hot Honey didn't invent drizzling; its customers did, and the brand is now the one telling that story back to them.